Prospective Scholar Information

 Student Participation in Joe Berg Seminars

-1. You must maintain satisfactory scholastic standing, which means you must have a 3.0 grade point average on academic subjects.
+1. You must maintain a 3.0 grade point average on academic subjects.
 Scholarship may be reviewed at the end of each grading period.

 2. We expect you to be punctual and courteous at the meetings.
 You must check in no later than 6:55 pm.
-The guest speakers are donating their time to prepare a presentation and MOSH donates the facility, so show respect to the speakers and to MOSH by being prompt to ensure an efficient and effective seminar.
+The guest speakers are donating their time to prepare a presentation so show them respect by being prompt to ensure an efficient and effective seminar.

 Turn off electronic devices and place them under your chair, along with any homework you have with you.
 Leave food and drink outside the seminar room.
 Listen attentively to the lecture and take an active part in the discussion period.
 Any talking should be on topic.
 Always dress respectfully.
 If you are required to dress up, such as for a visit to the symphony or theater, you will be forewarned.
 Expressing appreciation to the speaker is always appropriate.
 The director has the discretion to permanently dismiss you from the privilege of Joe Berg if you fail to show respect to our valued speakers.